emilyruby/manifestoo/conservative.md

 ## Economy

-* Continue the fiscal rules announced by the Chancellor last year, leading to a balanced budget by 2025.
 * By 2020, personal allowance will be increased to £12,500 and the higher rate to £50,000.
 * Ensure that local residents can veto high increases in Council Tax via a  referendum.